Rhys-T/nur-packages/README.md

 ### `minivmac`

+Upstream project site is at <https://www.gryphel.com/>, with a mirror hosted at <https://minivmac.github.io/gryphel-mirror/>.
+If an emulator error message told you to come here for more information, you probably want to look at the documentation on those sites.

 I've made several of the [compile-time options](https://www.gryphel.com/c/minivmac/options.html) for Mini vMac available through `minivmac.override { ... }`.
 Until I can document this properly, look for the `optProc` block in `pkgs/minivmac/options.nix` to see what's available.
 For anything I haven't covered, you can override `rawOptions` with a string to add to the end of the `./setup_t` command.

 #### Examples